hubiquitus/hubiquitus4java/doc/hAPI/HClient_functions.md

 public void getLastMessages(String actor, HMessageDelegate messageDelegate) throws MissingAttrException
 ```
 Where:
-* actor : The channel jid of the messages.
+* actor : The channel urn of the messages.
 Mandatory.
 * nbLastMsg : the number of message request to the server. if <= 0, the default value found in the channel header will be used and as fall back a default value of 10.
 * messageDelegate : Delegate that will be notify when command result is available.
 See command for HMessageDelegate structure